FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-execution-order/dependency-graph.rst

     # Generate the actual execution layers from the dependency graph
     model.generateLayers()

-If you wish to see the actual layers generated, you can use the :func:`getConstructedLayersString()<flamegpu::DependencyGraph::getConstructedLayersString>` method of the dependency graph to obtain a string representation of the layers:
+If you wish to see the actual layers generated, you can use the :func:`getConstructedLayersString()<flamegpu::ModelDescription::getConstructedLayersString>` method of the model description to obtain a string representation of the layers:

 .. tabs::

   .. code-tab:: cpp C++

-    // Get the constructed layers and store them in variable actualLayers std::string actualLayers = graph.getConstructedLayersString();
+    // Get the constructed layers and store them in variable actualLayers std::string actualLayers = model.getConstructedLayersString();

     // Print the layers to the console std::cout << actualLayers << std::endl;